remotion-dev/remotion/packages/docs/docs/player/api.md

 ### `compositionHeight`

-The height of the canvas in pixels.
-The height you would like the video to have when rendered.
-Use `style={{height: <height>}}` to define a different natural height for the Player.
+The height you would like the video to have when rendered as an MP4.
+Use `style={{height: <height>}}` to define a height to be assumed in the browser.

 ### `loop`